 |India, Nov 2012|

-I had to explain that if it weren't for my dependent (H4) visa status, may be I could have landed a proper, full-time job.
-It is unfortunate that after an Engineering and an MBA degree I'm still a housewife here in the land of opportunities.
+I had to explain a few things about why I don't work.
+I'm not too proud that after an Engineering and an MBA degree I'm still a housewife here.
 But I do not get bored at home.
 I do not give myself a chance to get bored, really.
 I try to keep myself busy all day, and I blog.

 "Why do you blog?
 What do you get out of it?," they asked.